 Review the shipping description entries for each hazardous material on the shipping papers and make sure that the following entries (a-g under this item) are present.
-(Figure 1 shows two formats for displaying the shipping description entries.)
+(Figure 1 shows two formats, each having two acceptable variations, for displaying the shipping description entries.)